Srikarmk/100-days-of-code-Srikar/README.md

 ✅Worked a bit on a flask project.

 Lost my 100 day GitHub streak because GitHub apparently considers only main branch commits 🥲..well time to start another.

+## Day 81 of #100DaysOfCode

+✅Continued with Colt Steele's MySQL course and worked on string functions.
+✅Completed docker course by @kunalstwt.

+Just trying to make progress amidst many ongoing things.